jayeheffernan/WifiQueue/README.md

 ## Constructor: WifiQueue(*cm[, flags[, logger]]*)

-The WifiQueue class is instantiated with a ConnectionManager object and two optional parameters, wifiList and logs.
+The WifiQueue class is instantiated with a ConnectionManager object and two optional parameters, `flags` and `logger`.

 **NOTE:** The WifiQueue class requires the ConnectionManager's `retry` parameter to be set to `false`, as seen below.